DFE-Digital/early-careers-framework/docs/source/npq/guidance.html.md

 }
 ```

-{inset-text} Providers must inform applicants of the outcome of their successful NPQ application. {/inset-text}
+<div class="govuk-inset-text"> Providers must inform applicants of the outcome of their successful NPQ application. </div>

 ### Reject an application